paragj30/red_wine_quality_prediction/README.md

 	5. Create a Security group by selecting the SSH, HTTP and HTTPS traffic from the internet.
 This group is a firewall that controls the traffic of the EC2 Instance.

+        5.1 Edit the Indbound rules to  run the application.
+Select the "Custom TCP" and add the port number (8080).

 	6. Launch the EC2 Instance.

     6. Connect to EC2 Instance using EC2 Instance Connect(launch terminal on tab) or SSH Client(3rd party client like PuttyGen/Mobaxtrem).